-One of the great traditions at Brevard College is the Move-A-Mountain service project.
-This program unites new students, faculty, and staff with the community in the spirit of fellowship and volunteerism as they help with community service projects at various locations around the city of Brevard and Western North Carolina.
+Move-A-Mountain service projects are a great tradition at Brevard College.
+These projects unite new students, faculty, and staff with the community in the spirit of fellowship and volunteerism as they help with community service projects at various locations around the city of Brevard and Western North Carolina.
 Service sites are carefully chosen so that students are exposed to a diversity of experiences and citizens in the Brevard area.
+First year students participate in these projects as a part of their First-Year Experience (FYE)course.